ajdehn/AWS-Audit-Playbook/controls/RDS_Backup/README.md

 RDS backups are retained for at least 14 days.
 - **NOTE:** Number of days should be updated to reflect the client's retention period.

+## Example Risk
+A database administrator (DBA) accidentally deletes 10,000 records from your production database.
+It's been two days, and your most important enterprise customer has already cancelled while your engineering team is scrambling to get your data back.

 ## Evidence Required
 * [db_instances.json](/evidence_library/RDS/regions/us_east_1_db_instances.json) provides information about all RDS instances in a specific region.
     * This evidence is gathered by calling the [describe_db_instances()](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds/client/describe_db_instances.html) command in Boto3 for each in-scope region.